Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Background and Motivation

+Through-storage communication imposes a performance overhead as well as a financial cost.
+The financial aspect includes the cost for each \texttt{Get()} or \texttt{Put()} operation plus the cost of storing data objects in remote storage in GB-hour.
+We refer to the latter as the {\em storage lease} cost, proportional to the time and space the objects take up in the remote storage.

-To overcome the limitations of inter-function communication methods used in production clouds, recent works have considered two alternative strategies.
-The first strategy focuses on improving the performance of data transfers through the use of tiered storage.
-For example, Locus~\cite{pu:shuffling} uses different storage tiers for specific purposes, namely Redis for shuffling and S3 for cold storage.
+Prior works have rigorously explored the cost-performance trade-offs in storage architectures for data-intensive serverless applications using a conventional storage service as the cheapest option, an in-memory cache service as the highest-performance alternative, or a multi-tier combination of the two.
+For example, Locus~\cite{pu:shuffling} uses different storage tiers for specific purposes, namely AWS ElastiCache for shuffling and S3 for cold storage.
 Pocket~\cite{klimovic:pocket} and SONIC~\cite{mahgoub:sonic} employ a similar idea and develop a control-plane solution to multiplex different storage services based on inferred application needs.
-Faa\$T\cite{romero:faast}, Cloudburst~\cite{sreekanti:cloudburst}, and OFC~\cite{mvondo:ofc} propose using key-value stores as a cache for ephemeral data transfers.

-While an improvement on production offerings, approaches that rely on one or more storage layers for data transfers fundamentally increase system complexity, impose additional coordination overheads at the application level, and incur latency cost in the critical path for writing and reading data.

-The second strategy advocated in research papers is to implement direct communication between function instances by exposing IP endpoints to functions~\cite{thomas:particle,wawrzoniak:boxer,nesterov:floki}.
-Problematically, the unmediated direct IP communication between serverless instances introduces several issues.
-First, exposing IP addresses of the instances to untrusted user code is a security concern.
-Indeed, allowing a malicious user to infer serverless cloud network topology can facilitate denial-of-service and side channel attacks.
-Secondly, communication using static IP addresses impedes the autoscaler from scaling individual functions independently and places the burden of load-balancing on the user.
-Indeed, doing so is fundamentally at odds with the autoscaling principle of serverless computing, and is thus highly unattractive for practical usage.
+Faa\$T\cite{romero:faast}, Cloudburst~\cite{sreekanti:cloudburst}, and OFC~\cite{mvondo:ofc} propose using key-value stores to cache objects in the main memory or disk distributed across the serverless cluster deployment.
+Since all these solutions require additional bookkeeping, their usage adds to the bill of serverless application execution in two ways.
+The first cost type is associated directly with the storage usage, namely the cost of operations and storage lease.
+The second cost type is indirect, as the latency of saving and retrieving objects from storage is a part of the billed serverless function execution time, i.e., the computational cost.
+Hence, transferring data through slow storage would result in higher computational costs.